RobotDancing: Residual-Action Reinforcement Learning Enables Robust Long-Horizon Humanoid Motion Tracking: RELATED WORK

 \subsection{Residual Learning in Robotics}

-Residual learning (adding a learned correction on top of a nominal policy/controller) has been explored across robot domains.
-Residual RL has improved contact-rich manipulation and locomotion by refining model-based or hand-designed controllers \cite{luo2024residual,johannink2019residual}, and has been combined with feedback structures for bipedal systems such as Cassie \cite{xie2018feedback}.
-Fine-grained whole-body controllers also employ residual terms to enhance accuracy on selected subsystems (e.g., upper-body manipulation in ULC~\cite{sun2025ulc}).
-Closest to our scope, I-CTRL \cite{ctrl2024} uses residual actions for humanoid motion tracking in simulation with constrained RL, indicating that residualization can stabilize imitation.
+Residual RL refines nominal controllers and has improved contact-rich manipulation and locomotion~\cite{luo2024residual,johannink2019residual,xie2018feedback}.
+Closest to our scope, I-CTRL~\cite{ctrl2024} uses bounded residual actions for humanoid motion tracking, demonstrating that residualization can improve imitation feasibility.